-If you start to watch your aphid population, you will often find that lots of aphids are followed in a week by lots of ladybugs who eat them.
 Nature does provide a natural balance if you have a healthy garden that supports beneficial insects.
 If you are aggressively treating aphids with garlic or neem sprays, you are also killing all the other insects that eat aphids.

-You can alter the conditions in your garden that reduce the number of aphids.
+Alter the conditions in your garden that reduce the number of aphids.

 Encourage earthworms and use earthworm castings.
 Earthworms produce an enzyme chitinase to help digest their food.
 Aphids are repelled by chitinase.
 Unfortunately, the chitinase doesn’t last long enough to be the only deterrent.